 Through Community Based Tourism, I spent the night at Lake Issyk-Kul in a yurt on the southern shores with an impressive dinner and breakfast cooked fresh for us on the spot.

 How to Get to Lake Issyk-Kul

-Taxis can also be caught for the quickest option, but be sure you are sharing in a group or else the fee will be quite high.
+Taxis can also be caught for the quickest option, but be sure you are sharing in a group, or the fee will be pretty high.

 Best Time to Visit Lake Issyk-Kul

-Other parts of the summer will be nice for beach lazing, but the overall temperature of the lake is generally cool, so swimming in June (like when I was there) will be difficult.
+Other parts of the summer will be excellent for beach lazing, but the overall temperature of the lake is generally cool, so swimming in June (like when I was there) will be difficult.

-In fall and spring, the lake can be beautiful to look at, but do be aware that the air is cooler in this region.
+The lake can be beautiful to look at in fall and spring, but do be aware that the air is cooler in this region.
 You might need to bring extra clothing to combat the chill.